Aqsa Mosque, Rabwah: Construction

-In 1964, it was desired that a Jama Masjid should be built in Rabwah as the Masjid Mubarak capacity became insufficient.
-An appeal for funds for the mosque was launched on 7 July 1964 in Al-Fazl newspaper and by 21 July 1964, the funds were arranged and appeal in the newspaper was stopped.
-The foundation stone was laid with a stone from the Aqsa Mosque, India by late Mirza Nasir Ahmad on 28 October 1966 in a ceremony attended by 5,000 guests.
+In 1964, it was decided that a jama masjid should be built in Rabwah as the capacity of the previous mosque (Masjid Mubarak) became insufficient.
+A donation appeal was launched on 7 July 1964 in Al-Fazl newspaper.
+The necessary funds were collected already on 21 July and appeal was stopped.
+The foundation stone, originated from the Aqsa Mosque in Qadian, was laid on 28 October 1966 by Mirza Nasir Ahmad in a ceremony attended by 5,000 guests.